justinlovinger/tag/README.md

 `.tag/files/NAME`.

-Tags are determined by a `.tag/tags.sh` script that takes a `NAME` and returns a list of tags separated by newlines.
+Tags are determined by a `.tag/tags.sh` script that takes `NAME`s and returns lists of tags separated by newlines.
+The script should print a blank line after listing tags for a `NAME`.
-This script can be changed or replaced.
+The script can be changed or replaced.

 By default,
 the `tags.sh` script returns tags stored in `.tag/tags/`